 - Combine all marinade ingredients and pour over cut veggies.
-Seal tightly in a Ziploc bag with the air pressed out of it as much as possible.
+Put in a Ziploc bag and seal bag tightly with the air pressed out of it as much as possible.
 Refrigerate for at least 4 hours.
-Thread vegetables on skewers and grill until veggies are hot and cooked through (to desired doneness).
+Thread vegetables on skewers and grill until veggies are hot, tender, and cooked through (to desired doneness).

 For the Steak

-- In large bowl combine oil, granulated garlic and onion, oregano, pepper, and the ½ teaspoon salt, red pepper flakes (optional) and jalapeno (optional); set aside.
+- In large bowl combine oil, granulated garlic and onion, oregano, pepper, and the ½ teaspoon salt, red pepper flakes (optional) and jalapeño (optional); set aside.
 Trim fat from meat.
-Cut meat in 1-inch cubes.
+Cut meat in 1-inch pieces or cubes.
 Add meat to oil mixture; toss to coat evenly.
 Let stand at room temperature for 30 minutes.